cretorism/cretorism.github.io/delaether.md

 Press on the settings icon to open the settings page.

 ### Step 3
-Press on Delete your data button.
+Press on Remove Account button.

 ### Step 4
 Type "DELETE" and press delete button.